 This site has some fun interactive games to help your child practise their times tables.
 ‘Hit the Button’ is a particular favourite.

 Two maths dictionaries; the first a general school dictionary.
-The second, a fantastic detailed maths dictionary explaining the more complex language.
+The second, a detailed maths dictionary explaining the more complex vocabulary.